Frequently asked questions about Naturopathic Medicine

 The primary goal of naturopathic treatment is to address the cause of illness, rather than simply treat or suppress symptoms.
 The patient is seen as a whole person and the naturopathic doctor takes the physical, mental, emotional, and spiritual dimensions into account when diagnosing and developing a treatment plan.

-Naturopathic doctors take a minimum of three years pre-medical studies at university, followed by four years at one of seven recognized colleges of naturopathic medicine.
+Naturopathic doctors take a minimum of three years pre-medical studies with a bachelor’s degree requirement, followed by four or more years at one of seven recognized colleges of naturopathic medicine.
 The Association of Accredited Naturopathic Medical Colleges (AANMC) was established in February 2001 to propel and foster the naturopathic medical profession by actively supporting the academic efforts of accredited and recognized schools of naturopathic medicine.
 AANMC offers seven accredited naturopathic medical programs and eight campus locations in North America.
 Additional information on naturopathic schools can be found on the American Association of Naturopathic Medical Colleges Web site.